Serving NDIS Participants Across Australia

 If you are self managed:

-We invoice at $125 an hour as per our packages.
 Invoices are sent upon completion of each session with 7 days terms of payment.
+Tolls, donation drop off and any travel expenses will be itemised on your invoice.

 If you are plan managed:

-We are not NDIS registered as NDIS does not yet have a line item for decluttering and organising services.
-The good news is that NDIS recognises how important decluttering and organising is to supporting and empowering people to achieve their plan goals.
-Most participants can include decluttering and organising in their current plan, providing there are sufficient funds and it aligns with your plan goals.
+We are not NDIS registered; however most participants can include decluttering and organising in their current plan, providing there are sufficient funds and it aligns with your plan goals.

-Invoicing for plan managed participants happens upon completion of each session with 7 days terms of payment.
-Invoices will outline “decluttering and organising services” and will also include how many staff you had for the job and how many units of service were provided.
-We only include line items on invoices if requested, we suggest speaking to your support coordinator or plan manager if you require further advice on whether our services fit within your plan.
+Invoices are sent upon completion of each session with 7 days terms of payment.
+Tolls, donation drop off and any travel expenses will be itemised on your invoice.
+We suggest speaking to your support coordinator or plan manager if you require further advice on whether our services fit within your plan.

 What happens if I am not up to having the session when you arrive?